iamnaran/iamnaran.github.io/content/posts/aaradhya.md

 # Welcome to Aaradhya Tripathee's Blog
-My name is aaradhya tripathee.
-I am 8 years old.
-I read in Sifal Secondary School.
-My favourite subjects are English, Nepali, Science, Hamro Serofero, Maths etc. My father name is Amrish Tripathee and My mother name is Radha Panthi Tripathee.
-I love going to school.
+Hello!
+I'm Aaradhya Tripathi, and I'm 8 years old.
+I go to Sifal Secondary School, and my favorite subjects are English, Nepali, Science, Hamro Serofero, Maths, and more.
+My dad's name is Amrish Tripathi, and my mom's name is Radha Panthi Tripathi.
+I really enjoy going to school!